devbee001/Body-Mass-Index/README.md

 # BMI

-# My First Flutter App.
+# A weight checker app built with flutter.

 ## Getting Started